-J.P.
+- J.P.
 Morgan's risk governance structure is based on the principle that each line of business is responsible for managing the risk inherent in its business, albeit with appropriate corporate oversight.
 Each LOB risk committee is responsible for decisions regarding the business risk strategy, policies (as appropriate) and controls.
 Therefore, each LOB within JPMSA forms part of the Firmwide risk governance structure.
-To complement the global line of business structure, there is a regional governance construct as below:

-- The ERC provides oversight of the risks inherent in the Firm's business conducted in EMEA or booked into EMEA entities and relevant branches as well as EMEA branches of ex-EMEA firms.
-Oversight of Tier 2 and 3 entities (including JPMSA) are overseen by the EMEA Risk Forum, a sub-forum of the ERC. - The ERC is accountable to the EMEA Management Committee (EMC) and the boards, Risk Committees and Oversight Committees of the relevant legal entities.
-It reports to the Firmwide Risk Committee (FRC), the EMEA HR Control Forum, in addition to the EMC and the relevant legal entity boards. - The EMEA CRO leads the Risk Management function in the region and chairs the ERC and EMEA Risk Forum.
-The EMEA CRO is a member of the EMC.
+To complement the global line of business structure, there is a regional governance construct as below: - The ERC provides oversight of the risks inherent in the Firm's business conducted in EMEA or booked into EMEA entities and relevant branches as well as EMEA branches of ex-EMEA firms.
+Oversight of Tier 2 and 3 entities (including JPMSA) are overseen by the EMEA Legal Entity Risk Committee (ELERC), a sub-committee of the ERC. - The ERC is accountable to the EMEA Management Committee (EMC) and the boards, Risk Committees and Oversight Committees of the relevant legal entities.
+It reports to the Firmwide Risk Committee (FRC), the EMEA HR Control Forum, in addition to the EMC and the relevant legal entity boards. - The EMEA CRO leads the Risk Management function in the region and chairs the ERC and is a member of the EMC [and ELERC] and meets with local regulators on a regular basis.

 Whilst J.P.
-Morgan has established a comprehensive Firmwide risk policy framework, this is supplemented as required by legal entity-specific risk policies, which are approved by the relevant entity Boards.
+Morgan has established a comprehensive Firmwide risk policy framework, this is supplemented as required by legal entity-specific risk policies, which are approved by the relevant entity Boards and Risk Committees.